 Rising CO₂ levels will make the upper atmosphere colder and thinner, altering how geomagnetic storms impact satellites.
 Future storms could cause sharper density spikes despite lower overall density, increasing drag-related challenges.

-Last updated: January 27, 2026 08:12 PM
+Last updated: March 13, 2026 10:18 PM

 Rising CO₂ levels will make the upper atmosphere colder and thinner, altering how geomagnetic storms impact satellites.
 Future storms could cause sharper density spikes despite lower overall density, increasing drag-related challenges.